 [S]uggested that private investors buy the island from the city for the nice, round, Dr. Evil-ish sum of $1 billion and transform it into an independent, self-governing territory.
 With the price for citizenship set at $300,000, the Commonwealth of Belle Isle would exist as a sort of free-market paradise; within 30 years, the group’s Web site predicted, the island would be known as the “ ‘Midwest Tiger,’ rivaling Singapore as an economic miracle.”
 One can order from that Web site a novella about this future Belle Isle, which describes the commonwealth’s low taxes, minimal government, even its own currency (called — seriously — “the Rand”).

 Go to Lockwood’s “Commonwealth of Belle Isle” website to see for yourself.

 And also note that Gilbert has a new development idea of his own, for a “world-class Epcot-like car attraction” in downtown Detroit, despite that the $80 million “Auto World” amusement park was an historic flop in nearby Flint back in the 1980′s when automobiles played a much more prominent role in humanity’s collection of ideas about a sustainable planet.
-In a projection of confidence in his ability to keep people distracted that shouldn’t be surprising or puzzling at all, Gilbert has swiftly rejected the Auto World analogy by way of a comparison to a fast food chain, so stay tuned.
+In a projection of his justified confidence in his ability to keep people distracted, Gilbert has swiftly rejected the Auto World analogy by way of a comparison to a fast food chain, so stay tuned.